SmartBear-DevRel/explore-cli/README.md

 You will need the following:
 - .NET 7.0 (or above).
 Follow instructions for [Windows](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net70), [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux), or [MacOS](https://learn.microsoft.com/en-us/dotnet/core/install/macos).
 - A SwaggerHub Explore account, register at https://try.smartbear.com/swaggerhub-explore (if required).
-- If you want to import data from the legacy Swagger Inspector tool, the you'll also need a Swagger Inspector account, register by clicking the `Sign Up` button at https://inspector.swagger.io/builder (if required).

 ### Install the CLI